wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 // too.
 I would try to remove this section and merge it into the others,
 // if possible.

-The forwardee encryption subkey MUST be flagged with 0x40 and 0x10 only, this will prevent other implementations from sending messages directly to this key, causing decryption errors when using the wrong fingerprint in the KDF.
+Forwardee encryption subkeys have flags 0x40 and 0x10 only, in order to prevent forwarding-capable implementation from exporting the public key and stop other implementations from encrypting messages directly to this key.
-// Also this I would merge it into the (to-be-added) section about accepting
-// the forwarding and generating the key and subkey binding signature.

 Subkeys flagged as 0x40 MUST NOT be unflagged or reused as the private key material is generated from a third party and therefore is not secret.